HelmholtzAI-FZJ/hearts-gym/docs/rule_based_policies.md

 the rule-based policy referred to by any `policy_mapping_fn` with `rulebased` in the name.

-### Mock Games
+### Observed Games

-Any rule-based policy has access to a mock game under the `game` member variable.
-The mock game provides several utility functions that may be useful to implement the policy.
+Any rule-based policy has access to an `ObservedGame` under the `game` member variable.
+The observed game provides several utility functions that may be useful to implement the policy.

-For each observation, the mock game recreates the game state as viewed by the observing player (the agent being implemented).
+For each observation, the observed game recreates the game state as viewed by the observing player (the agent being implemented).
 Due to only having limited knowledge of the game and working with the provided observations, some variables have to be treated with care.
 For example, the specially labeled variables `offset_collected` and `offset_penalties` are not ordered by player indices but instead by offset indices.
 The cards on the table, available under `table_cards`, are simply ordered by time of placement.

-Other differences between a standard `HeartsGame` and a `MockGame` include different and fewer variables and functionalities.
-For example, as a mock game only has access to the information one player has, there is only one `hand` but a list of `unknown_cards` whose location is not known to the observing player.
+Other differences between a standard `HeartsGame` and an `ObservedGame` include different and fewer variables and functionalities.
+For example, as an observed game only has access to the information one player has, there is only one `hand` but a list of `unknown_cards` whose location is not known to the observing player.

 ## Implementing Other Rule-based Policies